Costume Designers

 How do you handle background costumes?

-We provide complete background wardrobe services including sourcing, fitting, and on-set management.
-Our team coordinates large crowd scenes with appropriate period or contemporary dress.
+We provide full background wardrobe services, including sourcing, fitting, and on-set management.
+Our team dresses large crowd scenes in the right period or modern clothing.

 What about specialty costumes like stunts or effects?

-We work closely with stunt and VFX departments on specialty requirements—creating multiples for action sequences, building costumes for wire work, and constructing pieces that accommodate practical effects.
+We work closely with the stunt and VFX departments on specialty needs — making multiples for action sequences, building costumes for wire work, and shaping pieces that fit practical effects.

 Do you provide the full costume department?

-Yes, we can staff your entire costume department from designer through set costumers.
-This includes supervisors, buyers, cutters, stitchers, and truck costumers as needed for your production scale.
+Yes.
+We can staff your entire costume department, from the designer through the set costumers.
+That includes supervisors, buyers, cutters, stitchers, and truck costumers as your production scale needs.

 How far in advance should we book?

-For features requiring significant construction, book 8-12 weeks before prep.
-Standard productions need 4-6 weeks.
-Commercials can sometimes work with shorter timelines depending on complexity.
+For features that need major construction, book 8-12 weeks before prep.
+Standard shoots need 4-6 weeks.
+Commercials can sometimes work with shorter timelines, based on how complex they are.

 Related Services